mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

-# Challenges > Java > Creating a basic Maven project using IntelliJ IDEA
+# Challenges > Java > Setting up a basic Maven project using IntelliJ IDEA

 > A basic Maven project, set up using IntelliJ IDEA